-48. Does your child's eating cause difficulties in daily functioning at preschool/nursery/childminder?
-Can you give examples?
+48. Does your child's eating cause difficulties in daily functioning at school/college/work?
+Can you give me examples?

 Note: Examples of difficulties experienced include missing out on break time/recess; special arrangements for mealtimes causing the individual distress; difficulty in managing food provided by others outside the home (e.g., at cafeteria, at friends' house).